Nikoleta79/projects/README.md

 5. Blurry loading screen
 when the image of the page lods it starts blurred thne slowly becomes clear here you can check it out: https://lordoftheringblurry.netlify.app/

+6. Scrolling animation
+As long as you scroll you will find new animation to appear here you can check it out: https://scrollinganimationssite.netlify.app/